PeterHuang1325/FedSeg/README.md

-# FedSeg: (Robust Federated MRI Segmentation via minimum γ-Divergence Estimation)
+# Robust Federated MRI Segmentation via minimum γ-Divergence Estimation
 In this repo, we provide an FL framework which incorporates following features:

 - Simple γ-mean aggregator